 It’s hard to not find the irony of me writing a post about being unproductive given the fact that our team has been working around the clock to get LifeStarr out and into the world for you.
 However, with all of this productivity, it’s allowed me to truly appreciate and find value in the unproductive moments, because truth be told, without them, my achievements would have never happened in the first place.

-Like the rest of the country (and a large part of the world), I’m at home, anxiously awaiting the day that the coronavirus is over.
-This is a frightening time for all of us, but out of it, there have been some silver linings.
-It’s allowed many of us the time to reflect and evaluate our lives.
+The past year has been tough, no doubt about it, but out of it, there have been some silver linings.
+It’s allowed many people the time to reflect and evaluate their lives.
 We have all gotten so used to the day-to-day hustle and bustle, that we genuinely don’t know what to do with our downtime.

 So, I’m here to tell you that downtime is not only OK, it’s actually extremely valuable, you just have to get comfortable with it.